-We will have $\sim 8 - 11$ HW sets throughout the semester (3 - 4 on the Zangwill Chapters, 5 - 7 on the Applied Modules).
-HW sets on the Student team modules will be graded by the Student team, and reviewed by me.
+We will have $^{\sim}6-10$ HW sets throughout the semester (2 - 4 on the Zangwill Chapters, 4 - 6 on the Applied Modules).
+HW sets on the Student modules will be graded by the Student "Professor", and reviewed by me.
+The overall course grade is determined by the following weightings:

-- Average of HW set scores 50%
+• Average of HW set scores 50%

-- Individual paper average peer score
+• Individual paper average peer score 10%

-10%

-- Individual paper Dr. Pittman score 20%
+• Individual paper Dr. Pittman score 20%

-- Applied Module peer assessment
+• Applied Module peer assessment 10%

-- Applied Module Dr. Pittman assessment 10%
+• Applied Module Dr. Pittman assessment 10%